On continuation and convex Lyapunov functions: Topological perspective on level sets and singularities

-We start by detailing (recalling) how levelsets of smooth Lyapunov functions, with respect to points, look like topologically.
+We start by detailing (recalling) how level sets of smooth Lyapunov functions, with respect to points, look like topologically.
 This result has some ramifications and provides for motivation in the next section.
 For simplicity, we momentarily focus on~\eqref{equ:basic:control:sys}.

-Section~\ref{sec:stab:project} discussed why one might be interested in studying terms of the form $L_gV(x)^{-1}=\langle \nabla V(x), g(x) \rangle^{-1}$~\textit{cf.}~\eqref{equ:Sontag}.
+In Section~\ref{sec:stab:project} we discussed why one might be interested in studying terms of the form $L_gV(x)^{-1}=\langle \nabla V(x), g(x) \rangle^{-1}$~\textit{cf.}~\eqref{equ:Sontag}.
 In this section we show that for practical purposes, the properties of $V$ frequently obstruct this term to be well-behaved.
 Indeed, singularities are studied and shown to be unavoidable when $g(x):=g$ for some $g\in \mathbb{R}^n$.

 To start, consider a $C^{0}$ dynamical system of the form~\eqref{equ:dyn:sys} on $\mathbb{R}^n$, with $n\geq 2$, and assume that $0\in \mathbb{R}^n$ is globally asymptotically stable (and hence isolated).
 This implies that there is a (strict) $C^{\infty}$ Lyapunov function $V:\mathbb{R}^n\to \mathbb{R}_{\geq 0}$.
 In particular, this implies that $V$ is also a Lyapunov function for the $C^{\infty}$ auxiliary system